-The Plan supports provision for school places for every child in Salehurst & Robertsbridge in whichever of Robertsbridge Community College (RCC), Salehurst C of E Primary School (SPS) or Robertsbridge Children's Services (RCS).
-Any housing development will only be permitted if it can be demonstrated that either the expected child yield would not result in the Schools exceeding the maximum number of children permitted on its roll or that appropriate modifications and/or extensions to the School can be delivered at the developer's expense.
+The Plan supports provision for education places for every child in Salehurst & Robertsbridge in whichever of Robertsbridge Community College (RCC), Salehurst C of E Primary School (SPS) or Robertsbridge Children's Services (RCS).
+Development contributions (CIL, Section 106 payments or any mechanism) may be used to help fund appropriate modifications and/ or extensions to education facilities if required.